kirilldev/movie-trip/README.md

 #### Trade-offs
 Look for **TODO**s in the source code, it contains some ideas what may be improved.

+I would like to use facebook flow to annotate object interfaces.
+But strip plugin didn't work and I decided to not spend a lot of time for it.

+I don't like that in a project not all files go through webpack requires Mostly it was caused by the lack of time and thrird party code.

+I see some warnings in console from babel which also could be fixed.

+In a real project I will pay a lot of attention to resource cache policy

+Also I would use local fonts instead of Google Fonts.

+Of course I would use nsp to check for vulnerabilities in libs.

+I will use svg icons instead of images for icons..

+I think that I can separate more thing from root component to a separate controllers

+I would write more useful tests.
+Especially system tests https://pbs.twimg.com/media/Cp9ecmOWcAAYu7F.jpg..

 I decided that at current moment as we don't need to store any info on our service we can live without a **DB**.

 Also I didn't think seriously about the case when we will have much more movies and locations on a map.
 But is should be relatively easy to add it to the existing project.

+I could start with yeoman generated project but usually, it contains much more things then needed for small scale project.

+#### How to run locally
+1. Run ``npm i``
+2. In a server module run ``npm run dev``
+3. Open ``localhost:8090`` in your browser

+P.S. ``run npm dev`` in frontend module to watch files